heatmiser/rhel-soe-firstlight/roles/workshop_check_setup/README.md

-# Workshop Check Setup Role
+# scenario Check Setup Role

 Similar to the aws_check_setup this will check non-AWS related things.